51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-aspect-engine.md

 derive that from the Cloud Request Engine that precedes them in the Pipeline.

-The Cloud Request Engine [requests](cloud-request-engine.md#start-up-activity) this information on start-up.
 Each Cloud Aspect Engine accesses that data to obtain Property metadata relating to the Properties that it populates.

+The Cloud Request Engine does not [request](cloud-request-engine.md#start-up-activity) this information on start-up, but instead treats it as lazily initialized data - that MUST be initialized only close to the time of first use.
+In case it fails to initialize and the exceptions are suppressed - then the attempt will be made to do so on subsequent call to get these properties.

+Cloud Aspect Engine thus MUST NOT cache the Property metadata and instead SHOULD always treat it as lazily initialized failable data.
+This is due to a [re-designed start-up behavior](cloud-request-engine.md#updated-design) of Cloud Request Engine.

 ## Processing